abdev2019/ProductApi/README.md

 -> Return status code 201[CREATED] on success with returning list of images<br/> -> Return status code 404[NO_FOUND] when no product exist<br/>
 -> Return status code 406[NOT_ACCEPTABLE] when file type is not an image<br/>
-POST Body should has content-type as multipart/form-data and image as field name.
+POST Body should has content-type as multipart/form-data and files as field name.
-The response, on success, will be a JSON containing information about the image or a message to notify that the product does not exist, or that the type of file should be Image
+The response, on success, will be a JSON containing information about the images or a message to notify that the product does not exist, or that the type of file should be Image

 <br/><br/>